-You can do this in Lightroom’s history panel as well.
-However, sometimes my history panel gets a bit crazy and it is hard to find the exact moment that I want to go back to.
-Snapshots make it easy.
-I use Snapshots to play around and create and keep track of fun edits along the way.
+You can do this same thing in Lightroom’s history panel as well.
+However, the history panel can sometimes get a bit crazy and difficult to locate the exact spot you want to go back to - Using Snapshots easily solves this problem!

-When you create a Virtual Copy, you are telling Lightroom that you want to see 2 different versions of photo in Lightroom.
-Lightroom treats these as if they are 2 different files, but they aren’t.
+When you create a Virtual Copy, you are telling Lightroom that you want to see 2 different versions of the photo in Lightroom.
+Lightroom will treat these as if they are 2 different files, even though they aren’t.

 You will still only have one copy of the file on your hard drive, but you will still see 2 copies in Lightroom.
 Each copy can have a different edit, be placed in a different collection and they can also exported as two different files.